Split-or-decompose: Improved FPT branching algorithms for maximum agreement forests: Unrooted trees

 \begin{restatable}{observation}{obsttwo} Let $\{a,b\}$ be a cherry in $T$ such that $a$ and $b$ are in the same component $B$ of $F'$ and the path from $a$ to $b$ in $B$ has exactly two incident edges $e_1, e_2$.
 Then, if an agreement forest $F^{*}$ can be reached from here by making at most $k' \leq k$ cuts, then with $k'$ (or fewer) cuts an agreement forest can be reached in which $\{a,b\}$ are in the same component. \end{restatable} \begin{proof} Suppose an agreement forest $F^{*}$ is reached from this position where $a$ and $b$ end up in different components $B_a$ and $B_b$.
 Observe that, due to $\{a,b\}$ being a cherry in $T$, at least one of $B_a$ and $B_b$ is a singleton component.
 If both $B_a$ and $B_b$ are singleton components, then at most one component distinct from $B_a$ and $B_b$, let us call this $B_c$, intersects the path from $a$ to $b$ in $B$.
 We can cut this component $B_c$ (incurring one extra cut) to free up the path from $a$ to $b$ in $B$ and then join $B_a$ and $B_b$ (saving one cut).
 Hence, $a$ and $b$ are now together in a component and the number of components has not increased; we are done.
 Next, assume that exactly one of $B_a$ and $B_b$ is a singleton, so w.l.o.g. $|B_a| \geq 2$ and $|B_b|=1$.
 If $|B_a|=2$, we can merge $B_a$ and $B_b$ to obtain a valid agreement forest with one fewer component and we are done.
 If $|B_a| > 2$ and at least one of the edges $e_1, e_2$ is not used by $B_a$, it is again safe to simply merge $B_a$ and $B_b$.
 The only issue is if both $e_1$ and $e_2$ are used by $B_a$.
 In this case, let $\emptyset \subset S_i \subset (B_a \setminus \{a \})$, $i \in \{1,2\}$, be the subset of $B_a$ that lies beyond edge $e_i$.
 Note that $B_a = \{a\} \cup S_1 \cup S_2$.
 We replace the two components $B_a, B_b$ with the two components $S_1, S_2 \cup \{a,b\}$ and we are done. \end{proof}

-By Observation~\ref{obs:t2}, the case $t=2$ simplifies to: cut one of $\{e_1, e_2\}$ off, giving a bound of~$2^k$.
+\SK{\textbf{High-level intuition.}} By Observation~\ref{obs:t2}, the case $t=2$ simplifies to: cut one of $\{e_1, e_2\}$ off, giving a bound of~$2^k$.
 After this mild strengthening, the case $t=3$ is the only limiting case of Chen's algorithm\footnote{For $t \geq 4$ the branching factor of CHEN is at most 2.595.}, with recurrence $2T(k-1)+3T(k-2)$ (yielding branching factor 3).
 So, to improve the overall running time for uMAF, it is sufficient to target this case, and in particular the three branches where two cuts are made.
-As discussed in Section \ref{sec:splitordecompose}, if the resulting components are not disjoint then we can immediately apply branching rule \ref{rule:overlap} and replace a $T(k-2)$ with $2T(k-3)$.
-If the components are disjoint but at least two of them are non-homeomorphic then we also win by Lemma \ref{ref:easydecompose}.
-Hence the case we need to avoid is where the resulting components are disjoint in $T$ and two of them are homeomorphic.
-We will handle this by introducing new branching rules with low branching factors which are applicable in certain special cases, and then show that if none of these are applicable then when we apply CHEN $(t=3)$ the bad case cannot happen.
+As discussed in Section \ref{sec:splitordecompose}, if the resulting components are not disjoint then we can immediately apply branching rule \ref{rule:overlap} and replace a $T(k-2)$ with $2T(k-3)$. \SK{The term $2T(k-3)$ is obtained when we substitute $k-2$ for $k$ in the (worst-case) recurrence for branching rule \ref{rule:overlap}, i.e. $2T((k-2)-1)$.} If the components are disjoint but at least two of them are non-homeomorphic then we also win by Lemma \ref{ref:easydecompose}: \SK{we again obtain a strengthening from $T(k-2)$ to $2T((k-2)-1) = 2T(k-3)$}. \SK{We will in due course argue that at least two of the three $T(k-2)$ terms can be strengthened this way.
+Then, instead of an overall running time of $2T(k-1)+3T(k-2)$ we get $2T(k-1) + T(k-2) + 4T(k-3)$ which solves to the required branching factor of $\magicunrootednumber$.} \SK{To make the above machinery work we need to deal with the remaining case when the components resulting from a $T(k-2)$ invocation are disjoint in $T$ and two of them are homeomorphic.} We will handle this by introducing new branching rules with low branching factors which are applicable in certain special cases, and then show that if none of these are applicable then when we apply CHEN $(t=3)$ the bad case cannot happen. \SK{Ultimately this will culminate in \textsc{Algorithm uMAF} shown later in Figure \ref{fig:umaf}}.

 The first special-case rule is described by the following lemma.